On the Well-posedness and Stability of Cubic and Quintic Nonlinear Schr\"odinger Systems on ${\mathbb T}^3$: Introduction

 In the present work, we will employ methods and results from the study of well-posedness for NLS on $\tor^d$.
 Following a series of fundamental works by Bourgain starting in 1993, \cite{bourg1}, this topic has attracted extensive research activity.
 Crucial advances include the development of Strichartz estimates on the torus and their extensions to irrational square tori, due to works by Bourgain \cite{bourg3}, Bourgain and Demeter \cite{BourDem}, and Guo, Oh, and Wang \cite{GOW}, among many others; Killip and Vi\c{s}an proved the full range of Strichartz estimates on rational and irrational rectangular tori in \cite{kv}.
 We refer to those works for references.

-Our analysis of the quintic NLSS is closely related to that of the $H^1$-critical quintic NLS on $\tor^3.$ Of specific importance for our work is the approach developed by Herr, Tataru, and Tzvetkov via $X^s$ and $Y^s$ function spaces, used in \cite{HTaTzv} to prove local and global well-posedness for the quintic NLS with small initial data in $H^1(\tor^3).$ Killip and Vi\c{s}an extended these results in \cite{kv}, proving local well-posedness of the $H^1$-critical NLS on rational and irrational rectangular tori in $3$ and $4$ dimensions for arbitrary initial data in $H^1.$ In \cite{IonPau}, Ionescu and Pausader obtained global well-posedness of the defocusing quintic NLS on the square torus for arbitrary initial data in $H^1(\tor^3).$ We show local well-posedness on $\tor^3$ for the cubic NLSS with initial data in $H^s_{\lu}$ with $\frac{1}{2} < s < \frac{3}{2}$ and for the quintic NLSS with initial data in $H^1_{\lu}.$ Furthermore, we prove that solutions to the defocusing cubic NLSS can be extended globally in time, as can solutions to the quintic NLSS with sufficiently small initial data.
+Our analysis of the quintic NLSS is closely related to that of the $H^1$-critical quintic NLS on $\tor^3.$ Of specific importance for our work is the approach developed by Herr, Tataru, and Tzvetkov via $X^s$ and $Y^s$ function spaces, used in \cite{HTaTzv} to prove local and global well-posedness for the quintic NLS with small initial data in $H^1(\tor^3).$ Killip and Vi\c{s}an extended these results in \cite{kv}, proving local well-posedness of the $H^1$-critical NLS on rational and irrational rectangular tori in $3$ and $4$ dimensions for arbitrary initial data in $H^1.$ In \cite{IonPau}, Ionescu and Pausader obtained global well-posedness of the defocusing quintic NLS on the square torus for arbitrary initial data in $H^1(\tor^3).$ We show local well-posedness on $\tor^3$ for the cubic NLSS with initial data in $H^s_{\lu}$ with $s>\frac{1}{2}$. and for the quintic NLSS with initial data in $H^1_{\lu}.$ Furthermore, we prove that solutions to the defocusing cubic NLSS can be extended globally in time, as can solutions to the quintic NLSS with sufficiently small initial data.

 We now outline our results and the organization of this paper.
-In Chapter 2, we prove local well-posedness of the cubic NLSS, \eqref{Cauchy Sys} with $\a=1,$ on a flat rational or irrational 3-torus for initial data in $H^s_{\lu},$ for $\frac{1}{2}< s < \frac{3}{2}.$ In Chapter 3, we prove the local well-posedness in $H^1_{\lu}$ for the quintic NLSS, \eqref{Cauchy Sys} with $\a =2,$ using tools and techniques similar to those in Chapter 2.
-In the quintic case, our proof uses the $X^s$ and $Y^s$ spaces as in \cite{HTaTzv} and \cite{kv}.
-In Chapter 4, we define a class of stationary states for the NLSS on $\tor^3$ corresponding to a Casimir function $f,$ treating both the cubic and quintic systems.
+In Sections \ref{sec-2} to \ref{sec-5}, we prove local well-posedness of the cubic NLSS, \eqref{Cauchy Sys} with $\a=1,$ on a flat rational or irrational 3-torus for initial data in $H^s_{\lu},$ for $s>\frac{1}{2}$.
+In Sections \ref{sec-6} to \ref{sec-9}, we prove the local well-posedness in $H^1_{\lu}$ for the quintic NLSS, \eqref{Cauchy Sys} with $\a =2$, using the $X^s$ and $Y^s$ spaces as in \cite{HTaTzv} and \cite{kv}.
+In Sections \ref{sec-10} to \ref{sec-14}, we define a class of stationary states for the NLSS on $\tor^3$ corresponding to a Casimir function $f,$ treating both the cubic and quintic systems.
 Assuming their existence, we first prove the nonlinear stability of these stationary states using an energy-Casimir functional.
 We then use a dual formulation and tools from convex analysis to prove the existence and uniqueness of the stationary states and show that they are indeed minimizers of the energy-Casimir functional determined by $f.$